Katrina Hercules Katrina Hercules

 Emotional Distress: The Warning Lights of Well-Being

-In this article, we explore why emotional distress isn’t a flaw to fix—it’s a signal to listen to.
+In this article, we explore why emotional distress isn’t a flaw or personal failing, but a signal to listen to.
 Much like the warning lights on a car’s dashboard, emotional discomfort tells us when something in our inner world is out of alignment.
 Whether it shows up as anxiety, depression, or general unease, distress is our mind’s way of saying, “Something here needs your attention.”

 Read More